-Non-controlling interests comprise the portion of a subsidiary's net results of operations and of net assets, which is attributable to the interests which are not owned directly or indirectly by the entity holders of the Company.
+Non-controlling interests are that part of the net results of operations and of net assets of a subsidiary attributable to the interests which are not owned directly or indirectly by the entity holders of the Company.
 They are shown separately in the consolidated statement of comprehensive income, statement of changes in equity and balance sheet.
 Total comprehensive income is attributed to the non-controlling interests based on their respective interests in a subsidiary, even if this results in the non-controlling interest having a deficit balance.